trailbehind/changegen/test/README.md

 The test suite for `changegen` requires a PostGIS database containing some test data to be running alongside the python tests.
 To enable this we use a `docker-compose` file to both run/populate the database and run the tests.

+## Running Tests

+**Via CodeShip**: these tests automatically run with every push.
+[Check status here.](https://app.codeship.com/projects/824fe25d-68b7-4dde-9ec9-638b52ae0859)

+**Locally**:

+1. `docker-compose build` (only need to run this once, unless you modify `test/Dockerfile-test` or `test/Dockerfile-db`)
+2. `docker-compose up`.
+This configures the db and runs the test suite.
+3. To re-run the tests, you must `docker-compose down` before running `docker-compose up` again.

 ## Testing Data Preparation

 There is a `pg_dump` (v.11) file containing the following tables in a region of Northeastern Washington state: